-Article 24 The Remuneration Committee shall deliberate on the following matters in response to inquiries by the Board of Directors, and shall report the results of deliberations to
+Article 24 The Remuneration Committee shall deliberate on matters such as proposals at the General Meeting of Shareholders regarding the remuneration of Directors and

-- the Board of Directors. - (1) Proposals at the General Meeting of Shareholders regarding the remuneration of Directors and Corporate Auditors - (2) Details of each individual Director's remuneration, etc. - (3) Other matters as deemed necessary by the Board of Directors
+Corporate Auditors in response to inquiries by the Board of Directors, and shall report the results of deliberations to the Board of Directors.
+Additionally, the Remuneration Committee, as delegated by the Board of Directors, shall deliberate and decide on the details of each individual Director's remuneration, etc.